The Hermitage, Denistone: History

-Indigenous history

 Early colonial history

 The Ryde area was highly suitable for farming and orchards, and early land grants to marines were given to encourage agriculture.
 In 1792 land in the area was granted to 8 marines; two of the grants were in the modern area of Ryde.
 Isaac Archer and John Colethread each received 80 acres of land on the site of the present Ryde-Parramatta Golf Links, now in West Ryde.
 Later in 1792, in the Eastern Farms area, 12 grants, most of them about 30 acre, were made to convicts.

 Much later these farms were bought by John Macarthur, Gregory Blaxland and the Reverend Samuel Marsden.
 The district remained an important orchard area throughout the 19th century.

 John and Ellen Blaxland

 The Hermitage was built from c.
 1838 to 1842 for John Blaxland, the eldest son of the Blue Mountains explorer Gregory Blaxland.
 It was made of stone and clay bricks made on site.
 The house is said to have been designed by the architect John Bibb but there is some conjecture over this.
 Curby (2003, 2) notes it was commissioned by Dibbs for Blaxland.
 Its land consisted of 120 acre which Thomas Forster had amalgamated from four early farm grants in the 1830s and sold to John Blaxland in 1838.

 John Blaxland held several important positions during his life.
 He was a merchant of independent means.
 For some years he was the Director of the Australian Joint Stock Bank and also the Auditor of the City Bank.
 In 1863 he became a Member of the New South Wales Legislative Council and held this position for over 20 years.
 He was a strong advocate for the erection of the Parramatta and Iron Cove bridges.

 Some of John's children obtained prominent positions in the community.
 Frederick Blaxland qualified for the Bar in 1870 and became the senior partner in the legal firm Messrs Blaxland Mawson and Rose in Cooma.
 He was also for some years, the Mayor of Cooma.
 Herbert Blaxland became a doctor and was appointed Medical Superintendent of the Gladesville Hospital.

 During their lives John and Ellen had a strong association with St Anne's Church, Ryde and today there still exists a Communion table in the Church with the following inscription.